Skip to Content

 Establishing employer negligence requires careful documentation and a clear presentation of evidence.
 Here are the critical steps involved:

-1. Gather Incident Reports and Documentation - File an incident report immediately after the injury.
-Collect photos, videos, or witness statements from the accident site for a solid foundation to your claim.
+1. Gather incident reports and documentation - File an incident report immediately after the injury.
+Collect photos, videos, or witness statements from the accident site to form a solid foundation for your claim.

-Our attorneys can support you through these stages and fight for the compensation you deserve.
+Our job accident attorney in Seattle can support you through these stages and pursue the compensation you deserve.

 Frequently Asked Questions